-This historic multiclient study analysed and projected the biopesticides market in 29 countries; 14 in Asia, 10 in Latin America and 5 in the Middle East.
-For each, validated market data were summarised in tables along with growth rates, major players, product tables and crop land use.
+In this historical report, we predicted the combined ROW biopesticides market to be $1.3b after a decade of 18% CAGR.
+This was phenomenal growth after decades of development.
+This growth has continued as CPL has observed more recently in its single-client studies on biopesticides.
+This historic multiclient study projected the biopesticides market in 29 countries, i.e. 14 in Asia, 10 in Latin America and 5 in the Middle East.
+For each, we summarised validated market data in tables along with growth rates, major players, product tables and crop land use.

-The combined Asian, Asian, Australasian, Latin American, Africa and Middle Eastern markets for biopesticides are estimated at ~$1.3b at the user level.
+CPL estimated the Asian, Asian, Australasian, Latin American, African and Middle Eastern biopesticides markets as ~$1.3b at the user level.
 This follows a decade of growth at a CAGR of 18%.
-Latin America has seen the strongest growth, with a CAGR of 22%, with Asia & Australasia at 18% and Africa and the Middle East at 12%.
-This growth represents a paradigm shift that began just before our assessment date of 2010/11 and was experienced elsewhere in the world.
-This shift was supported by increased efficacy in biopesticides and growing consumer confidence in their performance.
-All the indicators suggest that there will be continued growth through 2013 and on to 2020.
+Latin America saw the strongest growth, with a CAGR of 22%.
+Asia & Australasia grew at 18%, and Africa and the Middle East at 12%.
+A paradigm shift beginning around 2010/11 increased growth in sales in these and other regional markets.
+An increase in the efficacy of biopesticides and growing consumer confidence in their performance supported this shift.
+All the indicators suggested that growth would continue.

-Across all regions, products based on Bacillus thuringiensis have lost market share to other microbials and chemical pesticides, but potential is noted in the underdeveloped markets of South-East Asia.
-We have also noted substantial increases in the use of fungal biopesticides and beneficial insects in a variety of applications, particularly in Brazil and in China/Indo-China.
+Across all regions, Bacillus thuringiensis products had lost market share to other microbials and chemical pesticides, but potential was noted in the underdeveloped markets of South-East Asia.
+We also noted substantial increases in the use of fungal biopesticides and beneficial insects in a variety of applications, particularly in Brazil and in China/Indo-China.

-This volume of 502 pages includes 218 tables, 66 figures and information on over 350 companies.
+This volume of 502 pages included 218 tables, 66 figures and information on over 350 companies.